 In 2013, she discovered traveling.
 2014 brought Sean into her life.
 In 2015, they started traveling together.
 Suddenly, her writing became geared toward traveling and sharing the adventures they were so fortunate to experience together.
 Upon graduating from Boston University and moving to London, the real world hit.
 There was major conflict between starting a career and seeing the world…until she realized that she didn’t have to pick just one!

 We want to inspire you to travel, even if you have a full time job!

 We truly believe that, in order to be a successful 9-5er and also the wanderer you aspire to be, you have to be cautious of 3 things –

 Choose the locations you visit based on where you live.
 If you’re in the USA, you can see most of North America on small weekend trips; if you’re in Europe, you can see most of Europe on small weekend trips; and so on.
 When you have more time off (Christmas break, summer holiday, etc.) you can go further away or squeeze a couple of places into one trip – road trip!

 Be wise!
 You’ve chosen travel as the thing you would like to spend money on – that means you have to sacrifice it elsewhere.
-Budget accordingly and you’ll feel much better while you’re typing your credit card on that booking form.
+Budget accordingly and you’ll feel much better while you’re typing your credit card number into that booking form.
 Believe me, even we struggle with this!
 But we have a savings account that is used for two things – emergencies and travel – so occasionally we have to give up buying cool new gadgets in order to make a trip happen.
 It’s worth it, though!

 Hopefully this blog will inspire you to travel – either solo or with a loved one – and guide you toward the best ways of doing so, no matter what your circumstances are in life.
 We are so eager to share our experiences, advice, and plans with you!